Best Parental Control Tools

 3. Software to Help with Online Safety

+a.
 Full monitoring software

 These let a parent see everything that their child does online (e.g. child does and says/key stroke logging).